Annih/chef-pci/README.md

 [![Build Status][build_status]][build_status]
 [![License][license]][license]

-Expose PCI information via automatic attributes.
+Expose PCI information via automatic attributes even during compilation time of the first Chef run.

+Due to the fact the Ohai plugins system requires a setup phase, this cookbooks does not use it.

 ## Requirements